Marketing plays an indispensable role in your business’ growth. It is the bridge that connects your products or services to your customers.

 Note that the executive summary should be concise and fit within a page.
 Avoid writing the summary beyond two to four paragraphs.

-And, most importantly, write the summary once you’re done with the rest of the sections for capturing the context effectively.
+And, most importantly, write the summary once you’re done with the rest of the sections to capture the context effectively.

 The next thing to add to your marketing plan is the overview of your business to highlight its mission, goals, products or services, and the findings of the SWOT analysis.